Habibi: Laying the Open-Source Foundation of Unified-Dialectal Arabic Speech Synthesis: Introduction

 \section{Introduction}

-Arabic is a pluricentric language with rich regional diversity~\cite{pluricentric,dialectal}, spoken by more than 400 million natives of approximately 30 different varieties~\cite{enwiki:1329477423}.
-From the perspective of research on speech technology, the inherent difficulties of the Arabic language mainly lie in two aspects: \begin{itemize}[leftmargin=*, itemsep=-1.5pt, topsep=5pt, partopsep=5pt] \item Linguistically, the Modern Standard Arabic (MSA), as the official and literary form, is not commonly used in daily life, while various spoken dialects for actual communications are observed fusing and transferring largely and consistently.
-Different dialects exhibit distinct lexical and pronunciation conventions, resulting in relatively complex vocabulary and grammar. \item Technically, the challenge lies in the fact that although MSA is a high-resource language, many Arabic dialects are underrepresented and considered low-resource.
-For different dialects, additional text diacritization can help distinguish and indicate the correct pronunciation.
-However, the existing labeled data or the in-the-wild transcriptions often lack these diacritics.
-Moreover, the majority of the datasets are designed and curated for the automatic speech recognition (ASR) task, consisting of a large proportion of noisy speech samples.
-Almost no ready-made clean datasets are available at scale for speech synthesis. \end{itemize}
+Arabic is a pluricentric language with rich regional diversity~\cite{pluricentric,dialectal}, spoken natively by over 400 million people in approximately 30 distinct varieties~\cite{enwiki:1329477423}.
+From a speech technology perspective, the inherent challenges of Arabic lie in two aspects: (1) \textit{Linguistically}, the Modern Standard Arabic (MSA), as the official and literary form, is rarely used in everyday life, while the various spoken dialects used in daily communication undergo extensive and ongoing fusion and shift.
+Different dialects exhibit distinct lexical and phonological conventions, resulting in considerable vocabulary and grammatical complexity.
+(2) \textit{Technically}, the challenge is that although MSA is high-resource, many dialects remain underrepresented and are considered low-resource.
+Across dialects, text diacritization can help indicate correct pronunciation.
+However, existing labeled data and in-the-wild transcriptions alike often lack diacritics.
+Moreover, most existing datasets are designed for automatic speech recognition (ASR) and contain a large proportion of noisy samples.
+Virtually no clean, ready-made datasets exist at scale for speech synthesis.